biojava/logo/README.md

 ## Winner

-The three top ranking designs were all created by Aleix Latifa (ETH Zurich / Paul Scherrer Institute, Switzerland).
+The three top ranking designs were all created by Aleix Lafita (ETH Zurich / Paul Scherrer Institute, Switzerland).

 The winner is https://github.com/biojava/logo/tree/master/submissions/lafita_4